Wisconsin bar exam review course

-Below is a list of useful information for Wisconsin bar examinees:
+Below is a list of frequently asked questions (FAQs) that provides helpful information to Wisconsin bar examinees.

 The Wisconsin bar exam is offered twice a year on the last consecutive Tuesday and Wednesday in February and July.
 The Wisconsin bar exam is typically administered in Middleton.

-The regular deadline for registering for the February 2019 bar exam in Wisconsin is December 1, 2018.
-The regular deadline for the July 2019 exam is May 1, 2019.
-For more details on these deadlines, please see the Wisconsin Court Systems' website.
+The regular deadline for registering for the July 2021 bar exam in Wisconsin is May 1, 2021.
+The regular deadline for the February 2021 exam was December 1, 2020.
+For the latest deadline updates, please see the Wisconsin Court Systems' website.

 Wisconsin bar exam results are released approximately six weeks after the administration of the exam.
 Results are mailed directly to examinees and are not posted publicly.

-Quimbee does not provide state-specific coverage for the Wisconsin bar exam, but you can use Quimbee MBE Review to supplement your prep.
-Heavy and cumbersome coursebooks are a thing of the past.
-All of the course material for Quimbee MBE Review is available from your computer.
+Quimbee does not provide state-specific coverage for the Wisconsin bar exam, but you can use Quimbee Bar Review to supplement your prep.
+All of the course material for Quimbee Bar Review is available from your computer.